bharaniuk/bharaniuk.github.io/projects.md

 <details><summary><a href="/assets/pdf/11737 Poster.pdf">Malayalam ASR and TTS</a></summary>
 <ul>
 <li>Adapted back-translation style data augmentation technique to speech processing by leveraging ASR and TTS outputs to improve each other’s performance iteratively</li>
 <li>Implemented a conformer-based ASR model with linear fusion of HuBERT and spectrum-based features.
-TTS model was a a combination of Glow-TTS and Hifi-GAN</li>
+TTS model was a combination of Glow-TTS and Hifi-GAN</li>
-<li>Achieved up to 3.21% and 6.52% reduction in WER and CER respectively for ASR</li>
+<li>Achieved up to 3.21% and 6.52% reduction in WER and CER respectively for ASR and a 3.3% improvement in MCD for TTS</li>
 </ul>
 </details>